chezokid44/OpenTTDMods/Scripts/HelloTycoons/README.md

 ---

+## Bug Reporting & Help

+To report bugs or get help the best place to go to is the Master Hellish Discord https://discord.masterhellish.net.
+Here you can use the "openttd-mod-dev" channel for any conversations relating to this mod.
+Or you can use the "Help" forum for bug reporting.
+If you are unable to use discord You can contact via another method [Master Hellish Links](https://linktr.ee/masterhellish).

+---

 ## Usage & License

 You are welcome to:

 - Copy, modify, or expand this script
 - Use it for public or private projects
 - Share it with credit to Master Hellish